 Longcreek is a tiny town located in the state of South Carolina.
 With a population of 96 people and just one neighborhood, Longcreek is the 291st largest community in South Carolina.
 Much of the housing stock in Longcreek was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Longcreek economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Longcreek, where the median household income is .

-Longcreek is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Longcreek is generally considered to be a blue-collar town.
+0.00% of the Longcreek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Longcreek is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Longcreek who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that Longcreek is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.